binaryoutcast/klondike/README.md

 The last (for now) is to have a lighter default selection of system and KDE components as well as some default configuration changes toward that focus.

-Otherwise, it's KDE on Fedora just plan to come here before bothering Fedora flora to be sure it isn't something unique to Klondike.
+Otherwise, it's KDE on Fedora.
+Just plan to come here before bothering Fedora flora to be sure it isn't something unique to Klondike ;)

 ### What it is **NOT**:
 - Just identical to the Fedora KDE Sig configuration with the relevant components re-added.